 Before coming to campus, be sure to be vaccinated or be tested.

-Hunter College is offering regularly scheduled classes for Fall 2021.
+Hunter College is offering regularly scheduled classes for Spring 2023.
 Over the last year, our campus has moved deliberately—and expeditiously—to adjust the delivery of our courses to be consistent with CUNY guidance.
-For Fall 2021, we continue to follow CUNY’s guidelines, which have called for a greater return to in-person instruction.
+For Spring 2023, we continue to follow CUNY’s guidelines, which have called for a greater return to in-person instruction.
 We have worked closely with the deans, chairs, program heads and other academic leaders to determine the appropriate mix of fully in-person, hybrid and remote classes.
-For this upcoming semester, we are planning to have 60-70% of our courses delivered in in-person or hybrid format, with the remainder fully online.
+For this upcoming semester, we are planning to have over 90% of our courses delivered in in-person or hybrid format, with the remainder fully online.
 Technologies will be in place to enable hybrid and fully online.

 Hunter College Facilities will clean non-laboratory instructional spaces daily.
 Laboratory spaces will be cleaned by trained personnel.

 Every instructional space will be supplied with hand sanitizer and either sanitizing wipes or disinfectant spray and paper towels.
 These may be used for wiping down surfaces and shared equipment.
 It is recommended that shared surfaces and equipment be wiped down by the user both before and after use.

 Instructional spaces shall be supplied with ventilation systems in accordance with the General Safety Guidelines.

 Signage shall be posted in instructional spaces indicating the source of outside air and particulate filtering.

 Meals should not be eaten in class and should be taken in designated eating areas on the campus.